 The Company does not acquire marketable securities or engage in these transactions for speculative purposes.
-In this regard, under this strategy, the Company generally uses marketable securities of large and well established companies, with high trading volumes and low volatility.
+In this regard, under this strategy, the Company generally uses marketable securities of large and well-established companies, with high trading volumes and low volatility.
 Nonetheless, as the process to acquire, transfer and ultimately sell the marketable securities occurs over several days, some fluctuations are unavoidable.

-As the marketable securities are acquired with the intention of a near term sale, they are considered financial instruments that are held for trading, all changes in the fair value of the instruments, between acquisition and disposition, are recognized through profit or loss.
+As the marketable securities are acquired with the intention of a near term sale, they are considered financial instruments that are held for trading.
+Accordingly, all changes in the fair value of the instruments, between acquisition and disposition, are recognized through profit or loss.

-As a result of having utilized this mechanism for intragroup funding for the year ended December 31, 2020, the Company realized a net gain of \$270,198 (2019: \$nil), comprised of a favorable foreign currency impact of \$219,831 (2019: \$nil) and a trading gain of \$50,367 (2019: \$nil).
+As a result of having utilized this mechanism for intragroup funding for the year ended December 31, 2021, the Company realized a net gain of \$2,477,478 (2020: \$270,198).
+The net gain for the year ended December 31, 2021 was comprised of a favorable foreign currency impact of \$2,943,625 (2020: \$219,831) and a trading loss of \$466,147 (2020: gain of \$50,367), including the impact of fees and commissions.

-15. CAPITAL MANAGEMENT
+16. CAPITAL MANAGEMENT